‘General Hospital’ Star Michelle Stafford Thanks Fans As Viewers React To News Cynthia Watros Recast As Nina

 As The Inquisitr previously detailed, Lost and Guiding Light veteran Cynthia Watros will take over as Nina this summer.
 Stafford is still filming on the General Hospital set for now and reports have indicated that she will finish up her contract and depart in a few weeks.

 Until now, Stafford hasn’t directly commented on any of this.
-However, both displaced Young and Restless star Gina Tognini as well as Watros have shared some of their thoughts via social media.
+However, both displaced Young and Restless star Gina Tognini, as well as Watros, have shared some of their thoughts via social media.
 Now, Michelle has seemingly referenced her departure in a recent post on Twitter.

 Stafford doesn’t specifically mention that she is leaving General Hospital, but the inference is there.
 The tweet came after many connected with GH had shared the announcement of Watros coming on-board as Nina, and it may be that Michelle is trying not to ruffle any feathers with the fact that she’s taking over the role that Gina has been playing for several years.